-This cold Salmon Salad is fresh, protein packed, and exactly what I want for lunch.
+This cold Salmon Salad recipe is fresh, protein packed, and exactly what I want for lunch.
 Tender baked fresh salmon that’s flaked, then tossed in a creamy, herby Greek yogurt dressing, it strikes the ideal balance between casual and fancy.

 I always feel better about the week ahead when I’ve taken time to make myself a batch of Italian Tuna Salad or Chickpea Tuna Salad and stash it in the fridge.

-With as often as we eat fresh salmon fillets as a main (sometimes twice a week as this list of easy salmon recipes can attest) and use canned salmon to make the Salmon Quinoa Cakes in my cookbook, I don’t know why it took me this long to make a creamy salad with salmon.
-I’m here for it now!
+With as often as we eat fresh salmon fillets as a main (sometimes twice a week as this list of easy salmon recipes can attest) and use canned salmon to make Salmon Patties and the Salmon Quinoa Cakes in my cookbook, I don’t know why it took me this long to make a creamy salad with salmon.

 How to Make Salmon Salad